-This Spicy and Creamy Shrimp Bisque is a creamy, seafood lovers delight, with a little kick!
-Packed with flavor, fresh herbs and spices, and loaded with cream, this soup feels and tastes like a fancy, restaurant quality dish.
+This Spicy and Creamy Keto Shrimp Bisque is a creamy, seafood lovers delight, with a little kick!
+Packed with flavor, fresh herbs, and spices, and loaded with cream, this soup feels and tastes like a fancy, restaurant-quality dish.
 You can make it at home for any special occasion, or if you're just craving something truly yummy!
 Not your average seafood bisque!

 Now, we loooove soup and seafood, but we have to admit, we have always been a bit intimidated by seafood bisque recipes.
 We realize that there are a lot of ingredients, but we promise, this soup delivers a major punch of flavor and is worth the extra effort.

 A couple years ago, we hosted a lobster dinner party for a couple of friends, made this soup and they were completely in awe.
-Since then, we've made the recipe over an over again, and in fact, we updated it from our original posting date back in 2018.
+Since then, we've made the recipe over an over again, and in fact, we updated it twice now, since our original posting date back in 2018.

 After scouring through countless recipes, we got a good idea of what an "average" shrimp bisque should look like.
 Then, we added some spice.
 (Of course, does anyone know Chamere?!)
 The result?
 Delicious.
 We are so proud to serve this on our dinner table.

 We can assure you that if you can read a recipe, and commit to prepping all of your ingredients before starting, that this soup will be so much easier than you anticipated.
 Although this soup is a medium difficulty one, it’s truly worth it.
 Our friends loved it.
 This keto shrimp bisque will be the star of any dinner table.

 If you're in the mood for shrimp, you may want to try this keto shrimp salad, this creamy mozzarella shrimp pasta, or these grilled shrimp and sausage skewers.
 If you are craving another hearty soup, try out our chicken potato soup!

 ❤️Why you'll love this